alaaamoheb/Student-Database-Management-System/README.md

 - **Frontend:**
    * Tkinter Library.

-    -It provides a user-friendly interface for interacting with the student database.
+     - It provides a user-friendly interface for interacting with the student database.
 The application allows you to perform CRUD (Create, Read, Update, Delete) operations on student records.